Metro (design language)

-Microsoft Design Language 2 (MDL2) was developed alongside Windows 10.
-In 2017, the Fluent Design language extended it.
+Microsoft Design Language 2 (MDL2) was developed alongside Windows 10, making a number of adjustments.
+In 2017, Microsoft introduced the Fluent Design System, which gradually replaced Metro in the years following.

 History

 The design language is based on the design principles of classic Swiss graphic design.
 Early glimpses of this style could be seen in Windows Media Center for Windows XP Media Center Edition, which favored text as the primary form of navigation, as well as early concepts of Neptune.
 This interface carried over into later iterations of Media Center.
 In 2006, Zune refreshed its interface using these principles.
 Microsoft designers decided to redesign the interface and with more focus on clean typography and less on UI chrome.
 These principles and the new Zune UI were carried over to Windows Phone first released in 2010 (from which much was drawn for Windows 8).
 The Zune Desktop Client was also redesigned with an emphasis on typography and clean design that was different from the Zune's previous Portable Media Center based UI.
 Flat colored "live tiles" were introduced into the design language during the early Windows Phones studies.

 In an interview it was explained that different Microsoft divisions use each other's products, and the extension of Metro was not a company-wide approach but instead teams such as Xbox liking Metro and adapting it for its own products.
 Many of Microsoft's divisions ended up adopting Metro.

 Microsoft Design Language 2 (MDL2) was developed alongside Windows 10.
 This version introduced a new set of widgets, including date pickers, toggles and switches, and reduced the border thicknesses for all user interface elements.
+Other changes include hamburger buttons to access views instead of panorama/carousel of the original Metro.